funbox/phantom-lord/README.md

 ### Environment variables

 * `DEBUG` — boolean; turns on debug logging (sent commands, received replies, console messages, etc).
-* `BROWSER_ARGS` — string; allow to tune the browser.
+* `BROWSER_ARGS` — string; allows to tune the browser.
 The value is JSON setting arguments for virtual browser launch.
   It may contain the following keys:
     * `viewportWidth` — number; width of the browser viewport (default: `1440`);
     * `viewportHeight` — number; height of the browser viewport (default: `900`);